Nebraska Medicine Governance

 Since Clarkson Regional Health Services is resigning from Nebraska Medicine, the transaction to be considered by the Regents is a transaction between only two parties, the Regents and Clarkson.
 Once it has resigned, Clarkson will have nothing to say about the future governance of Nebraska Medicine.

-The Regents have made it very clear to Nebraska Medicine on numerous occasions and in the Term Sheet that was made public on Friday, that the Regents will not close the transaction until work with Nebraska Medicine Board of Directors about the future governance of Nebraska Medicine is agreed upon.
+The Regents have made it very clear to Nebraska Medicine on numerous occasions and in the Term Sheet that the Regents will not close the transaction until work with Nebraska Medicine Board of Directors about the future governance of Nebraska Medicine is agreed upon.

 Questions?